Loyalty and referral programs are like marketing and advertising. They are used interchangeably, but there is a subtle difference.

 Most loyalty programs offer rewards through point systems, rewards cards, and punch cards.
 Customers earn points on every purchase they make and get a reward after collecting a specific number of points.

-For instance, let's say that you're a regular customer at Starbucks.
+For instance, let's say that you're a regular customer at Subway.
 Every purchase at the store wins you customer points that accumulate on your rewards card.
-After a few visits where you purchase a latte, you'll get rewarded with a free one.
+After a few visits where you purchase a sub, you'll get rewarded with a free one.

 On the other hand, referral programs use existing customers to promote a brand by sharing the good word to their friends and family.
 The referrer usually receives their reward when the referred person completes a purchase (e.g., subscribe to a paid plan).
 The best part about referral programs is that they can be two-sided.
 In other words, both the referrer and the referred receive a reward.
 Two-sided referral programs help you increase the loyalty of your existing customers and bring in new customers to your brand without spending too much cash on marketing.